keycloakify/keycloakify-starter/README.md

 A starter/demo project for [Keycloakify](https://keycloakify.dev)

-# ⚠️ Please read the two following notice ⚠️

-> If you are only looking to create a theme and don't care about integrating it into an React app there
+> NOTE: If you are only looking to create a theme and don't care about integrating it into an React app there
 > are a lot of things that you can remove from this starter.
 [Please read this](#standalone-keycloak-theme).

 # Quick start